nfrizzell/telemetry/README.md

    -
    - The programs are designed to work on both Linux and Windows operating systems.
    - The arduino code was written to run on an Arduino Uno.
-   - Due to the fickle nature of running a PostgreSQL instance (as well as potential security problems), a working copy of the database schema is not provided.
-Contact me for more info.
+   - Due to complications a database "template" is not provided in the repo.
+Because of this some of the installation scripts will not work out of the box using only the files provided here.

 Dependencies:
    -